Planning an Event

-Failure to adhere to these communication guidelines not only may reflect badly on the Law School and law students, but also may jeopardize opportunities for the Law School and/or student organizations to work with a guest or a law firm/organization in the future.
+Failure to adhere to these communication guidelines not only may reflect poorly on the Law School and law students, but also may jeopardize opportunities for the Law School and/or student organizations to work with a guest or a law firm/organization in the future.

-E. Parking Passes
+F. Parking Passes

 Daily parking passes are available for speakers at student organization events for $10.
 Parking passes may be requested from the Law School Receptionist at the VCA desk.
 Be sure to request parking passes for your guests in advance of the event (at least one business day prior to the event), as parking passes are not always immediately available at the desk.
 The student organization requesting the parking pass will be charged $10 for each parking pass.
 Any student organization requesting a parking pass should notify the Student Affairs Administrator for billing purposes.

-F. Inclusion Policy
+G. Inclusion Policy

 Membership in any LSSO must be open to all law students.
 LSSOs are not required to maintain lists of members in good standing but may choose to do so.
 An LSSO may require the payment of nominal dues or impose a modest participation requirement as a condition of membership, but no other restrictions are permitted.
 Any condition of membership must be administered fairly and reasonably.
 (Please also keep in mind that membership in all LSSOs that are also RSOs must be open to all University students.)